opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 Datacenter IPv6 external connectivity to/from Internet for VMs spawned on tenant networks.

-Steps in data center :
+There are several techniques for VPNs to access the Internet.
+Those methods are described in [7], on section 11.
+Also a note describes in [8] the different techniques that could be applied to the DC-GW case.
+Note that not all solutions are compliant with the RFC.
+Also, we make the hypothesis of using GUA.

+The method that will be described more in detail below is the option 2.
+Option 2 is external network connectivity option 2 from [8]).
+That method implies 2 VPNs.
+One VPN will be dedicated to Internet access, and will contain the Internet Routes, but also the VPNs routes.
+The Internet VPN can also contain default route to a gateway.
+Having a separated VPN brings some advantages:
+- the VPN that do not need to get Internet access get the private characteristic of VPNs.
+- using a VPN internet, instead of default forwarding table is  enabling flexibility, since it coud permit creating more than one internet VPN.
+  As consequence, it could permit applying different rules ( different gateway for example).

+Having 2 VPNs implies the following for one packet going from VPN to the internet.
+The FIB table will be used for that.
+If the packet's destination address does not match any route in the first VPN, then it may be matched against the internet VPN forwarding table.
+Reversely, in order for traffic to flow natively in the opposite direction, some of the routes from the VPN will be exported to the internet VPN.

+Configuration steps in a datacenter:

   - Configure ODL and Devstack networking-odl for BGP VPN.
   - Create a tenant network with IPv6 subnet using GUA prefix or an admin-created-shared-ipv6-subnet-pool.
   - This tenant network is connected to an external network where the DCGW is connected.
 Separation between both networks is done by DPN located on compute nodes.
 The subnet on this external network is using the same tenant as an IPv4 subnet used for MPLS over GRE tunnels endpoints between DCGW and DPN on Compute nodes.
 Configure one GRE tunnel between DPN on compute node and DCGW.

-  - Create a Neutron Router and connect its ports to all internal subnets that will belong to the same L3 BGPVPN identified by a Route Distinguisher.
+  - Create a Neutron Router and connect its ports to all internal subnets

-  - Start BGP stack managed by ODL, possibly on same host as ODL.
-  - Create L3VPN instance.
-  - Associate the Router with the L3VPN instance, default gateway for reaching external networks must be the Data center gateway.
+  - Create a transport zone to declare that a tunneling method is planned to reach an external IP: the IPv6 interface of the DC-GW

+  - The neutron router subnetworks will be associated to two L3 BGPVPN instance.
+   The step create the L3VPN instances and associate the instances to the router.
+   Especially, two VPN instances will be created, one for the VPN, and one for the internetVPN.

+   operations:neutronvpn:createL3VPN ( "route-distinguisher" = "vpn1"
+                                       "import-RT" = ["vpn1","internetvpn"]
+                                       "export-RT" = ["vpn1","internetvpn"])
+   operations:neutronvpn:createL3VPN ( "route-distinguisher" = "internetvpn"
+                                       "import-RT" = "internetvpn"
+                                       "export-RT" = "internetvpn")

+  - The DC-GW configuration will also include 2 BGP VPN instances.
+    Below is a configuration from QBGP using vty command interface.

+  vrf rd "internetvpn"
+  vrf rt both "internetvpn"
+  vrf rd "vpn1"
+  vrf rt both "vpn1" "internetvpn"

   - Spawn VM and bind its network interface to a subnet, L3 connectivty between VM in datacenter and a host on WAN  must be successful.
+  More precisely, a route belonging to VPN1 will be associated to VM GUA. and will be sent to remote DC-GW.
+DC-GW will import the entry to both "vpn1" and "internetvpn" so that the route will be known on both vpns.
+  Reversely, because DC-GW knows internet routes in "internetvpn", those routes will be sent to QBGP.
+ODL will get those internet routes, only in the "internetvpn" vpn.
+  For example, when a VM will try to reach a remote, a first lookup will be done in "vpn1" FIB table.
+If none is found, a second lookup will be found in the "internetvpn" FIB table.
+The second lookup should be successfull, thus trigerring the encapsulation of packet to the DC-GW.

 When the data centers is set up, there are 2 use cases:
   - Traffic from Local DPN to DC-Gateway
-  - Traffic from DC-Gateway to Local DPN (same use case as [6])
+  - Traffic from DC-Gateway to Local DPN
+The use cases are slightly different from [6], on the Tx side.

 Proposed change
 ===============

-Same as [6].
+Similar as with [6], plus a specific processing on Tx side.
 An additionnal processing in DPN is required.
-When a packet is received by a neutron router associated with L3VPN, with destination mac address is the subnet gateway mac address, and the destination ip is not in the FIB (default gateway) of local DPN, then the packet should enter the L3VPN netvirt pipeline.
+When a packet is received by a neutron router associated with L3VPN, with destination mac address is the subnet gateway mac address, and the destination ip is not in the FIB (default gateway) of local DPN, then the packet should do a second lookup in the second VPN configured.
+So that the packet can enter the L3VPN netvirt pipeline.
 The MPLS label pushed on the IPv6 packet is the one configured to provide access to Internet at DCGW level.

 Pipeline changes
 ----------------

-Regarding the pipeline changes, we can use the same pipeline changes as [6] (Table L3FIB (21), Internal Tunnel (36), and NextHop Group tables).
+No pipeline changes, compared with [6].
+However, FIB Manager will be modified so as to implement the fallback mecanism.
+The FIB tables of the import-RTs VPNs from the default VPN created will be parsed.
+In our case, a match will be found in the "internetVPN" FIB table.
+If not match is found, the drop rule will be applied.

 Traffic from Local DPN to DC-Gateway (ASYMMETRIC IRB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~